Hensel minimality II: Mixed characteristic and a diophantine application: Hensel minimality in characteristic zero (including mixed characteristic)

 \begin{defn} If $B$ is an open ball in $K$, and $\lambda$ is in $\Gamma_K^\times$, $\lambda\leq 1$, then a \emph{$\lambda$-shrinking of $B$} is an open ball $B'\subset B$ with

 \end{defn}

 \begin{lem} Assume 1-h$^\mix$-minimality for $\cT$.
 Let $K$ be a model of $\cT$ and let $f: K\to K$ be an $\emptyset$-definable function.
-Then the following hold. \begin{enumerate} \item (Basic preservation of dimension \refI{lem:fin-inf}).
-The set of $y\in K$ for which $f^{-1}(y)$ is infinite, is finite. \item (Piecewise constant or injective \refI{lem:loc-inj}).
-There exists a finite $\emptyset$-definable set $C$ and a positive integer $m$ such that on any ball $B$ $|m|$-next to $C$, $f$ is either constant or injective. \item (Images of most balls are almost balls \refI{lem:open-to-open}).
-There exists a finite $\emptyset$-definable set $C$ and positive integers $m,n$ such that for any ball $B$ contained in a ball $|m|$-next to $C$, either $f(B)$ is a singleton, or for any $y\in f(B)$, there are open balls $B', B''$ for which $y\in B'\subset f(B)\subset B''$ and
+Then the following hold. \begin{enumerate} \item (Basic preservation of dimension \cite[Lemma~2.8.1]{CHR}).
+The set of $y\in K$ for which $f^{-1}(y)$ is infinite, is finite. \item (Piecewise constant or injective \cite[Lemma~2.8.2]{CHR}).
+There exists a finite $\emptyset$-definable set $C$ and a positive integer $m$ such that on any ball $B$ $|m|$-next to $C$, $f$ is either constant or injective. \item (Images of most balls are almost balls \cite[Lemma~2.8.3]{CHR}).
+There exists a finite $\emptyset$-definable set $C$ and positive integers $m,n$ such that for any open ball $B$ contained in a ball $|m|$-next to $C$, either $f(B)$ is a singleton, or for any $y\in f(B)$, there are open balls $B', B''$ for which $y\in B'\subset f(B)\subset B''$ and